Free Printable: Low Carb & Keto Food List

 Get It NowThis post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 I have to admit, I wasn’t always a pork lover.
-Gimme oven baked bacon any (every) day of the week, but other cuts of pork… I wasn’t a fan.
-But readers were asking me for more keto pork recipes, so who am I not to oblige? 😉 I’m pleased to say, this baked pork tenderloin recipe, and later pan seared pork chops, have turned me into a growing pork fan.
-Seasoned simply with a flavorful marinade, this rosemary garlic pork tenderloin comes out super juicy and tender.
+Gimme oven baked bacon any day of the week, but other cuts of pork… I used to be on the fence.
+But readers were asking me for more easy pork recipes in the oven, so who am I not to oblige? 😉 I’m pleased to say, this baked pork tenderloin recipe (and also pan seared pork chops) have turned me into a growing pork fan.
+Seasoned simply with a flavorful marinade, it comes out super juicy and tender.

 Did I mention it’s ready in just 20 minutes?
-It’s a great fast weeknight meal, yet tastes like you put a lot of effort in.
-I served it for a bunch of our friends in a table spread with many other dishes, and it was the first to disappear.
+This is a great fast weeknight meal, yet tastes like you put a lot of effort in.
+When I learned how to cook pork tenderloin this way and served it for a bunch of our friends in a table spread with many other dishes, it was the first to disappear.

 How To Cook Pork Tenderloin In The Oven